Skip to content

 ) -> "Collection"

-Build a Collection from a Parquet/GeoParquet record table.
+Build a Collection from an external Parquet/GeoParquet record table.

 A record table is a Parquet dataset where each row is a raster item (satellite scene, drone image, derived product, etc.) with at minimum id, datetime, geometry, assets, or columns that can be normalised into them via column_map and href_column.